A Geometric Modeling of Occam's Razor in Deep Learning: Introduction

-We choose Balasubramanian's version of MDL because its expression includes the commonly-used versions as sub-parts, and he took a geometric approach that is similar to ours.
-The first term in~\cref{eq:mdl} is the training error, and the second $O(D)$ term penalizes large models.
-These two terms resemble Rissanen's stochastic complexity~\cite{rMBS,rFIA} and the BIC~\cite{sETD}.
-The rest of the terms is $O(1)$ \wrt the sample size $N$.
-The third term in \cref{eq:mdl} is the model capacity or the total ``number'' of distributions~\cite{mbCPD} in the model, It appeared in Rissanen's \citeyearpar{rFIA} refinement of the MDL.
-The fourth term measures the \emph{robustness} or ``\emph{naturalness}'' of the model.
-If the model is sensitive to very specific parameter settings, then the fourth term on the RHS of \cref{eq:mdl} has a large value.
-For example, in \cref{fig:models}, model $C$ is preferred, as varying the parameters along the model does not incur a large risk.
+The first term in~\cref{eq:mdl} is the fitness of the model to the observed data.
+The second and the third terms measure the \emph{geometric complexity}~\citep{mbCPD} and make $\chi$ favor simple models.
+The second $O(\log{N})$ term only depends on the number of parameters $D$ and the number of observations $N$.
+It penalizes large models with a high degree of freedom (dof).
+The third $O(1)$ term is independent to the observed data and measures the model capacity, or the total ``number'' of distinguishable distributions~\citep{mbCPD} in the model.

-Unfortunately, this razor $\chi$ in \cref{eq:mdl} does not fit straightforwardly into the deep learning setting, because \ding{192} the integral $\int \sqrt{\vert\fim(\bm{\theta})\vert}\;d\bm{\theta}$ in the 3rd term may diverge, and \ding{193} the FIM $\fim(\bm\theta)$ may be singular (not full rank) and its log-determinant in the 4th term is not well-defined.
-Recently MDL has been ported to DNNs~\cite{boTDL} focusing on variational methods.
-MDL-related methods include weight sharing~\cite{wann}, binarization~\cite{bnn}, model compression~\cite{compress}, etc.
+Unfortunately, this razor $\chi$ in \cref{eq:mdl} does not fit straightforwardly into DNNs, which are high-dimensional \emph{singular} models.
+The FIM $\fim(\bm\theta)$ is a large singular matrix (not full rank) and the last term may be difficult to evaluate.
+Based on the second term on the right-hand-side (RHS), a DNN can have very high complexity and therefore is less favored against a shallow network.
+This contradicts the good generalization of DNNs as compared to shallow NNs.
+These issues call for a new analysis of the MDL in the DNN setting.

-We made the following contributions in this paper: \begin{itemize} \item New tools from singular semi-Riemannian geometry~\cite{kSSR} to analyze the space of neural networks; \item A definition of the local dimensionality based on information geometry~\cite{aIGA}; \item A new prior distribution in the space of neural networks, which interpolates between Jeffreys’ prior and the Gaussian prior; \item A new MDL formulation, which agrees with previous versions of MDL and explains the ``negative complexity'' of DNNs (the model turns simpler as the number of parameters grows). \end{itemize}
+Towards this direction, we made the following contributions in this paper: \begin{itemize} \item[--] New concepts and methodologies from singular semi-Riemannian geometry~\citep{kSSR} to analyze the space of neural networks; \item[--] A definition of the local dimensionality in this space, that is the amount of non-singularity, with bounding analysis; \item[--] A connection between $f$-mean and DNN model complexity with related bounds; \item[--] A new MDL formulation, which explains how the singularities contribute to the ``negative complexity'' of DNNs: That is, the model turns simpler as the number of parameters grows. \end{itemize}